The-Duchess/bluckbot/README.md

 >note: some modules may have their own files

--To create Plugins follow the template ./module/.template.rb
+- To create Plugins follow the template ./module/.template.rb